Or how I learned to stop worrying and love the

 The PHP SPL includes several functions for working with regular expressions.

-preg_replace_callback_array
+preg_match preg_quote preg_replace_callback_array

-preg_replace_callback
+preg_replace_callback preg_replace preg_split

 preg_match( $pattern , $subject [, &$matches ] ): int

-for a match to the regular
+Searches $subject for a match to the regular

-expression given in $pattern
+expression given in $pattern.

-is provided, then it is filled with
+If $matches is provided, then it is filled with

 the results of search.

-Returns 1
+Returns 1 if $pattern matchest

-if it does not.
+given $subject, 0 if it does not.

 $subject = "Sirius Cybernetics Corporation";